Georgia businesses free to reopen as other U.S. states begin unwinding shutdowns

 “We know you have to be cautious, we know it’s not entirely safe,” he said, standing in front of a wall covered with antique timepieces, including an age-faded pendulum clock dating to 1775.

+“There’s no way we’re ready or safe, no matter what Kemp says,” Knight said.
+“I’m a news junkie.
+I follow politics, and everything you see on the news, direct from officials, says it’s too crazy out there,” he said.

+The number of confirmed COVID-19 cases in Georgia rose to 27,270 on Friday, according to the state Department of Public Health, a jump of more than 1,000 from Thursday.
+According to the World Health Organization, the incubation period for the disease is generally five days.

-As of late on Thursday, the number of known infections nationwide had climbed to well over 1 million, including nearly 63,000 deaths, exceeding the tally of American war dead from all the years of U.S. military involvement in Vietnam.
+As of Friday, the number of known infections nationwide had climbed to well over 1 million, including nearly 64,000 deaths, exceeding the tally of American war dead from all the years of U.S. military involvement in Vietnam.

 The enormous pressure on states to reopen, despite a lack of wide-scale virus testing and other safeguards urged by health experts, was highlighted in Labor Department data on Thursday showing some 30 million Americans have sought unemployment benefits since March 21.